 Getting a new dog (or puppy!) is an exciting time!
 No matter the age of your furriest new friend, many costs come with getting a dog.
 The financial commitment can be draining if you are not prepared.
 Realizing that you cannot afford a dog after getting a dog can lead to troubles down the road.
 There are many aspects of being a responsible pet owner, with financially providing for your pet, as one.

 Here are 10 costs to be aware of before getting a pet:

-- Grooming — The cost will depend on the type of fur that your dog has, their size, and how often you have them groomed.
-Some breeds, such as any type of doodle, will have to be professionally groomed every 4-6 weeks.
-Some groomers offer a discount if you maintain a regular grooming schedule of every 4-6 weeks.
-The larger the dog the more expensive the grooming will be (all that area to cover!)There can also be extra costs added to your bill if your dog has a matted coat, dirty rear end or acts aggressively with the groomer.
-If you own a dog that has a double coat, you may be able to maintain their hair by brushing them regularly at home and just having them groomed twice a year around the time they blow their coat.
+- Grooming – Grooming needs vary and depend on things like the size of pet, breed, and the frequency of simple grooming at home.
+Some dog breeds like doodles have fur that requires more maintenance.
+Many groomers recommend that doodles be professionally groomed every 4-6 weeks, and may offer a discount as an incentive.
+Typically, the larger the dog, the more expensive the grooming will be (all that area to cover!).
+There can also be extra costs if your pet has a matted coat, dirty rear end, needs a nail trim, or acts aggressively with the groomer.
+A good rule of thumb is to brush short-haired pets at least once a week, and long-haired pets at least once a day.
+If your pet has a double coat, you may be able to maintain their hair by brushing them regularly at home and just having them groomed twice a year around the time they blow their coat.

 What other costs have come up for you as a pet owner that others should think about?
 Let us know!